 How big are the holes?

 Traditionally the size of the holes are quite small, usually measuring less than 1mm.
 This is similar to the size of holes in pearls.
 Some of the larger beads will have a slightly larger opening.
 By special order (in quantities over 1000 pieces) we can have beads produced with larger holes.
+Larger holes are only for larger beads because we need a density surrounding the hole which makes the bead strong.

 Are all beads made on copper mandrels?